Bus functional model

 In the past, BFM were treated as a non-synthesizable entity, however recently BFMs are becoming available as synthesizable models as well.

-Transaction Verification Models
+Transaction verification models

 BFMs are sometimes referred to as TVMs or Transaction Verification Models.
 This is to emphasize that bus operations of the model have been bundled into atomic bus transactions to make it easier to issue and view bus transactions.
 Visualizations of the bus transactions modeled by TVMs are similar to the output of a protocol analyzer or bus sniffer.